RobokopU24/ORION/README.md

 # ORION

 ### Operational Routine for the Ingest and Output of Networks

 This package takes data sets from various sources and converts them into Knowledge Graphs.

 Each data source will go through the following pipeline before it can be included in a graph:

 1. Fetch (retrieve an original data source)
 2. Parse (convert the data source into KGX files)
 3. Normalize (use normalization services to convert identifiers and ontology terms to preferred synonyms)
 4. Supplement (add supplementary knowledge specific to that source)

 To build a graph use a Graph Spec yaml file to specify the sources you want.
+Some examples live in `graph_specs` folder.

 ORION will automatically run each data source specified through the necessary pipeline.
 Then it will merge the specified sources into a Knowledge Graph.

 ### Installing and Configuring ORION

 Create a parent directory:

 ```
 mkdir ~/ORION_root
 ```

 Clone the code repository:

 ```
 cd ~/ORION_root
 git clone https://github.com/RobokopU24/ORION.git
 ```

 Next create directories where data sources, graphs, and logs will be stored.

 **ORION_STORAGE** - for storing data sources